mxstbr/mxstbr.com/pages/thoughts/margin.md

 </Stack>
 ```

-Using spacer components has other implications that are not obvious _a priori_.
+Using spacer components has implications that are not obvious _a priori_.

 Spacer components (such as `Stack` above) can restrict spacing values to steps on a scale.
-That way, all spacing aligns to the grid.
+That way, all spacing automatically aligns to the grid.

-Spacer components move the responsibility of managing whitespace to the parent.
-You specify the space between components in a specific instance.
+Spacer components define how far a component should be from another component in a specific instance.
 You have to define space in relation and context.

 Who else thinks about space in relation and context?
 Designers.